TheLocust3/budgeting/README.md

 `integrations`
  - Plaid credentials associated with a source
  - Transactions pulled from these credentials will be tagged with the associated source

-## todo

-### next
- - Run more pullers
- - Move control plane to separate instance + use ASGs for nodes
-   - Need some sort of "size" to control how many logic replicas are created + way to scale up puller jobs
-   - RDS for Postgres

-### miscellaneous
- - [createIntegration] createLinkToken should have actual errors
- - [createIntegration] exchangePublicToken should have actual errors
- - [createIntegration] Validate integration credentials before creating
- - Don't build plan/stages for every transaction
- - [puller] Handle Plaid pageination

-### future
- - Optional remainder in SplitByValue
-   - need way of raising a conflict inside of a single split rule
- - Add comment mutation
- - basic rule pushdowns
-   - all include rules are up for grabs